 The Silver Emu is awarded for further distinguished service to Scouts Australia by an adult member in an active Leadership role, for a period of at least four or five years since the Award of the Silver Koala.
-It is expected that such further distinguished service is at a consistently high level, over a number of assignments and at a number of levels within a Branch or at a National level, resulting in further significant contributions to the wellbeing of Scouting.
+It is expected that such further distinguished service is at a consistently high level, over a number of assignments and at a number of levels within a Branch or at a National level, resulting in further significant contributions to the h.
+National President's Award

 The Silver Emu is worn around the neck on a purple ribbon.